 Growing a robust business can be challenging.
 You need to balance increasing workloads and customer demands with the need to make sure you don’t overburden your workforce.
 Remote working plays an important part in enabling you to do this.

-Imagine how much more productive your workforce will be when they don’t have lengthy commutes at each end of their working day.
+Imagine how much more productive your workforce could be if they didn’t have lengthy commutes at each end of their working day.
 Or when they can fit their working day more easily around their family-life and commitments like the school run.

 Picture the impact on sickness levels if, instead of taking a sick day, staff can work from the comfort of their own home and in their pyjamas when they’re feeling a little under the weather.

-Hear how much more satisfied staff are when they can organise their home workspaces in ways that suit their personalities.
-No more office politics of who sits nearest the window, talks too loudly on the phone, or has a messy desk.
+Imaging hearing how much more satisfied staff are when they can organise their home workspaces in ways that suit their personalities.
+No more office politics of who sits nearest the window, who talks too loudly on the phone, or has a messy desk.
 I know you know what I mean!

 All these issues combine to improve the levels of staff engagement, happiness and loyalty – which spell great news for your business.